 This is so great!!
 I wish everyone in this country could watch this ad!

 Brad M. over 6 years ago from New York, New York USA

 I also think that parenting is a VERY hard job.

-Maliya H. about 6 years ago from Salt Lake City,UT, USA
+Maliya H. over 6 years ago from Salt Lake City,UT, USA

 Brought tears to my eyes, lost my 14 yr old stepson last year.
 Truly inspiring.

-Jim F. about 6 years ago from Commerce, GA, USA
+Jim F. over 6 years ago from Commerce, GA, USA

 Parenting is one of the most important and hardest things in this world.
 Glad I found this website and TV spot.